 - Grant Agreement means a written document setting forth the terms and conditions under which a grant is provided to an applicant by the Department, including the rights and responsibilities of each party to the agreement, which is approved and signed by the Department and an authorized representative of the applicant.
-The agreement (form DLIS/LSTA01, effective 04-2018), incorporated by reference, will be sent to the library along with the grant award notification.
+The LSTA Grant Agreement (form DLIS/LSTA01, effective 06-2019 xx-xxxx), incorporated by reference, will be sent to the library along with the grant award notification.
 The grant agreement will include a scope of work and project deliverables. - Indirect Costs are costs incurred by an organization that cannot be readily isolated or identified with just one project or activity.
 These types of costs are often referred to as "overhead costs."
 Typical examples of indirect costs include payments for general telephone service, postage, office supplies, office space expenses, and administrative or financial operations for an entire organization.
-Indirect costs are authorized under 2 Code of Federal Regulations Part 200.414 (gpo.gov/fdsys/pkg/CFR-2014-title2-vol1/pdf/CFR-2014-title2-vol1-sec200-414.pdf), incorporated by reference.
-For more information on the indirect cost rate that can be used, see Section XII, Grants Administration. - LSTA Panel is a group that advises the Division on matters related to the state plan and participates in the LSTA application review process.
-Appointed by the secretary of state, the panel is composed of library supporters and librarians from around Florida who are interested in libraries from a variety of vantage points. - Noncompliance means the subrecipient is not following Florida Statutes, rules, the terms of the grant agreement, Florida Department of State policies and guidance, local policies, or other applicable laws.
+Indirect costs are authorized under 2 Code of Federal Regulations Part 200.414 (gpo.gov/fdsys/pkg/CFR-2014-title2-vol1/pdf/CFR-2014-title2-vol1-sec200-414.pdf) (as of April xx 2019), incorporated by reference.
+For more information on the indirect cost rate that can be used, see Section XII, Grants Administration. - Noncompliance means the subrecipient is not following Florida Statutes, rules, the terms of the grant agreement, Florida Department of State policies and guidance, local policies, or other applicable laws.
 For the consequences that result from noncompliance, see Section XII, Grant Administration. - Performance measures provide the criteria for evaluating the successful completion of each deliverable. - Performance metrics describe the documentation to be used to prove the deliverable has been met. - Performance standards describe the acceptable level of services to be performed or products to be delivered. - Project Summary is a brief overview of the project, including a description of the target audience, the needs to be addressed and how the project will meet those needs.
 A project summary is not the same as a scope of work. - Scope of Work is a description of the specific work to be performed under the grant agreement in order to complete the project.
 It is not the same as the project summary but provides more detail and is typically broken down into specific activities with deadlines.
 The scope of work will be provided by the applicant in the grant application for inclusion in the grant agreement but may be renegotiated by request of the Division.
+The Scope of Work must be agreed upon by both the Division and the grant recipient. - State Library Council is a nine-member group appointed by the Secretary of State.
+The State Library Council duties are to advise and assist the Division with planning, policy and priorities related to the development of statewide information services.
+The State Library Council serves as the review panel for LSTA applications.